sarahcalbez/sarahcalbez/README.md

 </p>
 </h2>
 <h3>
-  About
+  About me
 </h3>
 <p>
 💻   I’m currently working as mobile developer using Flutter, Dart, Kotlin Android and Firebase . <br>
-📲   I also have a large experience developing with React JS, TS, JS, HTML/CSS, Java, Oracle and Postgresql. <br>
+👩🏼‍💻   I also have a large experience developing for web platforms using React JS, TS, JS, Java, Oracle and Postgresql, <br>
+📱   but at the moment I'm focusing on Mobile development. <br>
 👀   If you're looking for someone to collaborate on mobile projects <br>
 📫   feel free to contact me anytime on my e-mail bellow. <br>
 </p>